EthanDalessandro/EthanToolBox/README.md

 - **Script Count:** If an object has multiple scripts, a number overlay indicates the count.
 - **Tooltip:** Hovering over the icon displays the names of all attached scripts.

+### Hierarchy Renamer Overlay

+A bulk rename tool integrated directly into the Hierarchy window.

+**Features:**
+- **Overlay UI:** Appears automatically in the bottom-right of the Hierarchy when multiple specific objects are selected.
+- **Bulk Rename:** Rename multiple objects with a prefix and auto-incrementing index.
+- **Undo Support:** Fully reversible with Ctrl+Z.

 ## Requirements